 At the end of this section of desert trail is the Beale Springs oasis!
 Within the oasis is a grove of fruit trees!

 I have to admit that the first day we walked back to the spring and saw this gully rippling with water, I didn't think much about it.
 It's just a ditch with water, after all!
 Even the grove of trees offering their shade didn't strike me as anything more than pretty and serene.
 It took my mind a few days to realize the magnificence of Beale Springs and I couldn't wait to get back to it, so as to revel in the experience!
 What I had failed to recognize is that Beale Springs is a true oasis surrounded by dry, sandy, cactus desert!
 There aren't any lakes or rivers within an approximate 40 mile radius of Kingman!
+The spring was buried beneath lots of green plants overhanging its edges, as well as, growing in the water.
+In this little opening I could see what appear to be minnows and even a damsel fly!

 When I was told that there was a reservoir at the camp that had since gone dry, I was expecting to come across a dry lake bed!
 Wasn't I surprised when I figured out that this building foundation with a slanted floor like a swimming pool was the reservoir!
 Here is an interesting tidbit.
 The Beale Springs site became a water source for early Kingman.
 The reservoir in addition to serving its intended purpose, sometimes doubled as a swimming pool!!!
 That's quite a thought, isn't it!